ML Programs

-This page describes the ML program model type.
+This section describes the ML program model type.
 It is an evolution of the neural network model type that has been available since the first version of Core ML.
-This page describes how to:

-Core ML is investing in the ML program model type as a foundation for future improvements.
+The ML program model type is a foundation for future improvements.
 ML programs are available for the iOS15, macOS12, watchOS8, and tvOS15 deployment targets.
-For details, see Availability of ML programs.
+For details, see Availability of ML Programs.

 You can convert a TensorFlow or PyTorch model, or a model created directly in the Model Intermediate Language (MIL), to a Core ML model that is either an ML program or a neural network.
 The Unified Conversion API can produce either type of model with the convert() method.